Smart City Strategies to win Bloomberg's American Cities Initiative

 Written By: Matt Koesters

 The second annual Smart Regions Conference will convene and highlight smart regional leadership, shine a light on resources and solutions, and catalyze collaborations between interdisciplinary stakeholders and agencies.
-Check back soon for details about the second annual event and contact email@example.com to learn about ways to sponsor or get involved.
+Contact email@example.com to learn about ways to sponsor or get involved.